theo-armour/cookbook/sonichele/readme.md

 * Make the data available in compressed binary files
 * Colors not updating properly
 * Only plays limited portion of the data / data split into 10 separate files in order to get data up to github
+* Tries to adjust for number of segments per side automatically
+* Tries to adjust vertical scale automatically

 2014-05-08 ~ Theo